Oliver Peoples: Collaborations

+The Gregory Peck in both Espresso and Raintree, along with blue and polarized green clip ons.

 In 1994, Oliver Peoples and Sir Elton John collaborated to create a series of frames with a portion of the proceeds going to the Elton John AIDS Foundation.
 This marked the first collaboration with the brand.

 In 2009, Oliver Peoples collaborated with actress Zooey Deschanel for a signature pair of sunglasses called "Zooey."

-In 2012, Oliver Peoples collaborated with the Peck estate to launch the Gregory Peck style inspired by Peck's character in the film "To Kill a Mockingbird".
+In 2012, Oliver Peoples collaborated with Anthony Peck, who is a longtime customer and the estate of Gregory Peck and released the eponymous line of optical and sunglasses frames worn by the actor as Atticus Finch in the film To Kill a Mockingbird (film) for the 50th anniversary of the movie and foldable versions were also released in 2020, these frames often comes with a gold embossed card and a printed scene from the iconic film.

 In 2013, Oliver Peoples collaborated with French women's brand Isabel Marant.

 In 2015, Oliver Peoples collaborated with Rodarte Public School. and fragrance brand Byredo.

 In 2016, Oliver Peoples collaborated with the luxury fashion label established by Mary-Kate and Ashley Olsen, The Row.

 In 2019, Oliver Peoples collaborated with the Grant estate to launch the Cary Grant style inspired by Grant's character in the film "North by Northwest".

 In 2020, Oliver Peoples collaborated with premium audio company Master & Dynamic.

 In 2021, Oliver Peoples collaborated with Italian luxury brand Brunello Cucinelli, and fashion house, Frère.

 In 2023, Oliver Peoples collaborated with New York womenswear brand Khaite.

 Boutiques

-As of 2022, the brand has 42 stores in North America, Europe, and Asia.
+As of 2026, the Oliver Peoples brand has approximately 48 stand alone retail boutiques around the world in North America, Europe and Asia.